amykyst/Dungeons-and-Dragons-Stats-Compiler/README.md

   Survival: 1

-Note that these modifiers are calculated from the random roll results only, there is no added class, race, or background bonuses.
+Note that these modifiers are calculated from the random roll results only; there is no added class, race, or background bonuses.
 There is also a framework for proficiency bonuses that could be added later.